rollup/rollup/docs/plugin-development/index.md

 You can also pass an object of plugin-specific options via the `custom` option, see [custom resolver options](#custom-resolver-options) for details.

 The value for `isEntry` you pass here will be passed along to the [`resolveId`](#resolveid) hooks handling this call, otherwise `false` will be passed if there is an importer and `true` if there is not.

+If you pass an object for `importerAttributes`, it will assume that the import attributes of the importer are those in that object.

 If you pass an object for `attributes`, it will simulate resolving an import with an assertion, e.g. `attributes: {type: "json"}` simulates resolving `import "foo" assert {type: "json"}`.
 This will be passed to any [`resolveId`](#resolveid) hooks handling this call and may ultimately become part of the returned object.